mongodb/atlas-github-action/HOWTO.md

 2. Add the API Keys to the [repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 3. For authentication the environment variables MONGODB_ATLAS_PUBLIC_API_KEY and MONGODB_ATLAS_PRIVATE_API_KEY need to be set to the configured API keys in the workflow.
 See [Atlas CLI Environment Variables](https://www.mongodb.com/docs/atlas/cli/stable/atlas-cli-env-variables/) for all supported environment variables.

+## Configuration

+To run CLI commands with this Action you can either use custom commands (see Basic workflow below) or use the configuration parameters to run predefined workflows.
+Check out the [action.yml](action.yml) to find out which inputs/outputs are available.

 ## Example workflows